Why I Will Never Buy The SPY

 As you can see, cap-weighting skews heavily towards stocks with higher valuations.
 The average (equal-weight) price-to-book ratio of the smallest 50 stocks in the S&P 500 index is almost always less.

 The lesson?
 A market-cap weighted index tilts away from value.
-Cap-weighting could inadvertently encourage paying too much for a stock - which leads to under-performance.
+Cap-weighting could inadvertently encourage paying too much for a stock - which leads to underperformance.
 I ran this test across the entire index (not just the top and bottom 50 stocks) and the conclusion is the same.

 As for performance, below is a comparison between a simulation holding all 500 companies in the S&P 500 index equal-weight versus the market-cap weighted SPY.
 The long-term performance is almost 4% greater annually in the equal-weight category.

-Is the under-performance of cap-weighting due to paying too much for the most expensive stocks, or is it due to the size and value factors outlined in this research paper A Five-Factor Asset Pricing Model (2014, Fama and French)?
-Does equal-weight deliver better returns with lower risk or are you getting a merely harvesting a premium based on added risk?
+Is the underperformance of cap-weighting due to paying too much for the most expensive stocks, or is it due to the size and value factors outlined in this research paper A Five-Factor Asset Pricing Model (2014, Fama and French)?
+Does equal-weight deliver better returns with lower risk or are you getting a merely harvesting premium based on added risk?
 I'll let you be the judge on that one.

 Other Potential Approaches Using ETFs